 Quick Summary

-• British nationals are now treated as non-EU citizens post-Brexit — extra documents required
+- British nationals are now classified as non-EU citizens post-Brexit, so additional documents are required

-• With the July 2026 border opening, demand from Gibraltar workers is rising — start early
+- With the 15 July 2026 treaty provisional application, demand from Gibraltar workers is rising, so start your search early

 Do You Need an NIE to Rent in La Linea?